uaraven/gotp/readme.md

 ```

 `NewHOTP` function creates HOTP instance with parameters such as number of digits in the one-time code and truncation offset.
-You can use `NewDefaultHOTP` with the sane default parameters (6 digits, dynamic truncation).
+You can use `NewDefaultHOTP` with the sane default parameters (6 digits, dynamic truncation, SHA1 hash function).

 Default counter value must be provided every time when instance of `HOTP` is created.
 The counter will increment every time new one-time
 password is requested.
 Counter can be reset by either setting it directly with `HOTP.SetCounter(value)` or by calling `HOTP.GenerateOTP(counter)`.
 In the latter case internal HOTP counter will be updated to the new value and the counter will be incremented after the one-time password is generated.